Middle East & Arabic Inbound Marketing

 “Inbound marketing is any kind of marketing that reaches customers when they go looking for something to buy.”

 - And more

 Inbound meets the client or customer where they are and helps nudge them in the direction of buying something.
 This is different from Interruption marketing which forces itself in front of someone to grab their attention and breaks them out of the flow of whatever activity they were engaged in.

 What makes inbound marketing unique in the Middle East?

 It may go without saying but language is key to reaching any audience and this is no different with the Arabic language.
 If you want to meet Arab consumers and potential clients you have to earn their attention by talking to them about what’s important to them in the Arabic language.

 Many of the inbound marketing tactics that work well in other regions of the world may not work as well in the Middle East, whereas other tactics may be much more effective than they are in other regions of the world.
-For example, social media community building can be and extremely powerful tool for inbound marketing in the MENA region as Arabs spend great amounts of time engaging on social networks like Facebook and Youtube.
+For example, social media community building can be and extremely powerful tool for inbound marketing in the MENA region as Arabs spend great amounts of time engaging on social networks like Facebook, Youtube, Intagram, Snapchat, and TikTok.

 With over 22 countries that speak Arabic and a large Arab diaspora around the world the same approach to earned marketing may not work across all these countries.
 Depending on a company’s marketing budget and goals there are several ways they can approach inbound channels.
 Here are the three main options we typically look at, but depending on the client with there could also be other options.